Rottensnare/AlchemyProject/README.md

 Developed with Unreal Engine 5 using both C++ and Blueprints Vast majority of the project is done in C++

-This project serves both as a demonstration of my abilities to solve game development problems on my own, and as a nice little project to work on things that I like.
+My primary goal in creating this project was to demonstrate my ability to solve game development problems independently, while also allowing myself the opportunity to work on something that I personally enjoy.

 Videos for this project are found on YouTube: https://www.youtube.com/@strangejams7230